santerra505/docs/docs/develop/dapp/smart-contracts/CW20-factory.md

 This guide will allow you to:
 - use terrain to instantiate a new app,
-- modify a smart contract to allows minting [CW20 Tokens](https://github.com/CosmWasm/cw-plus/tree/main/packages/cw20),
+- modify a smart contract to allow minting [CW20 Tokens](https://github.com/CosmWasm/cw-plus/tree/main/packages/cw20),
 - bound 1 UST with each unit of a CW20 Token minted,
 - display total amount of UST stored into the smart contract.
 - display minted CW20 Tokens with this contract,